Akram Masih Gill

-Akram Masih Gill is a Pakistani politician who served as member of the National Assembly of Pakistan.
+Akram Masih Gill is a Pakistani Christian politician who served as member of the National Assembly of Pakistan.

 Political career

 He was elected to the National Assembly of Pakistan on a seat reserved for minorities as a candidate of Pakistan Muslim League (Q) in the 2008 Pakistani general election.

 In 2011, he was inducted into the federal cabinet of Prime Minister Yusuf Raza Gillani and was made Minister of State for National Harmony.